USask International Travel Registry (ITR)

 Insurance

 If you are covered under the Student Health and Dental Plan and wish to use this coverage abroad, you must first consult with the Student Health and Dental Office to inquire about potential limitations that may affect you.
-There may be limitations to activities and locations as well as to the length of your stay overseas.

 Following are some generic guidelines that may help you determine if the insurance you have or are planning to get is sufficient for you: